amitfrish/TimeAx/README.md

 ```

 ## Inferring pseudotime
 Based on the TimeAx model, the user can infer the pseudotime position of each sample, assuming its profile includes the same features as the train data.
-The output of this step is a list containing the pseudotime positions of each sample (predictions) and it's equivilant certainty score (certainty).
+The output of this step is a list containing the pseudotime positions of each sample (predictions) and it's equivilant uncertainty score (uncertainty).

 ### model:
 A TimeAx model.
-### GEData:
+### testData:
 A matrix containing profiles (columns) of omics measurments (rows).
-### sampleNames
-Used for the robustness analysis.
-Always keep as NULL.
 ### no_cores:
 A number for the amount of cores which will be used for the analysis.
 The defalt (NULL) is total number of cores minus 1.
 ### seed
 The conserved-dynamics-seed.
 If provided, the prediction process will be conducted based on these features.
 Use the model's seed by keeping the the default value of NULL.
-### batchCorrect
+### sampleNames
-Whether to correct the new samples based on the consensus trajectory.
-The defualt is TRUE.
+Used for the robustness analysis.
+Always keep as NULL.

 ```R